sirhoe/tempreature-test/README.md

 # temperature-test
 > SafetyCulture Take Home Test

-## To run
+## How to run?
-The nodeJS application expects a file path to a file with JSON array
+The nodeJS application expects a path to a file with JSON array.
+Outputs the average, median and mode to screen in the required JSON format.
+Please pipe to a file if you wish to store the output.

 ```sh
 $ npm install